Feeling nauseous can be normal before or during a period. But, aside from how unpleasant this is, it can sometimes indicate a health issue.

 Doctors usually recommend clear or light-colored liquids, such as ginger ale, apple juice, broth, or tea.

-People often tout ginger for its ability to combat nausea, and many studies confirm this effect.
+People often tout ginger for its ability to combat nausea, and many

 A person may prefer ginger tea, candies, biscuits, or a preparation of fresh ginger root.